openstreams/wflow/doc/wflow_hbv.rst

 is transferred to the runoff response routine.
 In this routine the runoff delay is simulated through the use of a number of linear reservoirs.

-Two linear reservoir are defined to simulate the different runoff
+Two linear reservoirs are defined to simulate the different runoff
 processes: the upper zone (generating quick runoff and interflow) and the lower zone (generating slow runoff).
 The available runoff water from the soil routine (i.e. direct runoff, :math:`S_{dr}`, and seepage,